sjl/.plan/README.markdown

   in `make debug`.
 * Management of directory creation is… annoying.
 Ended up going with placeholder `.ph` files.
 Simple but inelegant.
 Oh well.

+Finished writing up my class project pick paper.

+Did more in the gnuplot book.

+Updated my `lines` tool to add a `--limit` option and handle broken pipes.
+I could have sworn I handled broken pipes in some other Lisp script at some point, but can't seem to find it now.
+I used `sb-int:broken-pipe` but I'm not sure if that's something I should be relying on.
+Need to ask in `#sbcl`.